- Responsible Office: Technology Services, Division of Administration

 Who Should Know This Policy

-All employees, contractors, students and affiliates who generates, processes, transmits, stores or accesses VCU information are responsible for knowing this policy and familiarizing themselves with its contents and provisions.
+All employees, contractors, students and affiliates who generate, process, transmit, store or access VCU information are responsible for knowing this policy and familiarizing themselves with its contents and provisions.

 Information Technology Baseline